 Servings

-A gluten free recipe that makes 12 sticky buns!
+This Gluten Free Easy Sticky Buns recipe makes 12 sticky buns!

 There's nothing like my mom's cinnamon rolls, but they have gluten in them and take hours to make.
 I love the idea of a quick cinnamon bun recipe.